bloxstreet/support/guides/training-guide.md

 This guide is intended for Store Manager+.

-The purpose of this guide is to teach Store Manager+ what to do at training sessions and what to say when teaching Low Ranks.
+The purpose of this guide is to teach Store Manager+ what to do at training sessions and what to say when training Low Ranks.

 * The text in *italic* is meant for trainers to say in-game.
-  * (Copy and paste in-game).
 * The text in **bold** or normal are instructions of what trainers should do during training sessions.
-  * (**Do not** copy and paste in-game).

 ## Training Information
 {: .text-red-300 }
-Before hosting a training session, consider the following information.
-Interested in knowing how to host a BloxStreet training?
-Watch [this video](https://vimeo.com/731831175).

 Trainings can only be hosted at the following times: